hamlet-io/docs/blog/2021-02-26-diagram-plugin.md

     }
 ```

-- So the load balancer is defined in the solution as webapp-lb and it has two port mappings *http* and *https* which matches what we saw in the diagram
+- The load balancer is defined in the solution as webapp-lb and it has two port mappings *http* and *https*
 - The load balancer has an `IPAddressGroups` configuration set to `_global` which is a special IP address group in hamlet which maps to the IP Range `0.0.0.0/0`.
 In the diagram this is represented by the internet external network
-- On the apphost we have a service called webapp and it has a web container, again this aligns with the diagram.
+- On the apphost there is a service called webapp with a web container, again this aligns with the diagram.
 The Container has a link to the webapp-lb load balancer and its https port mapping.

-To generate the diagram hamlet looks through your component configuration and looks for key sections of the configuration that would be useful to represent.
+To generate the diagram hamlet looks through the component configuration and looks for key sections of the configuration that would be useful to represent.
 Each diagram type looks for different things:

-- Solution type we focus on Links, IPAddress Groups and the Occurrences which are defined in the solution
+- Solution type focuses on Links, IPAddress Groups and the Occurrences which are defined in the solution
 - Resources uses the resources defined in an Occurrences state to find unique resources used in the solution

-Considering the wide range of information that hamlet builds about your solution, you can start to see the potential for what could be represented using this approach.
+Considering the wide range of information that hamlet builds about a solution, we can start to see the potential for what could be represented using this approach.
 You can write your own plugins which implement diagram types based on pretty much anything in the hamlet engine.

 ## What are those random things?

-So looking at the overview diagram you might notice that there are what looks like two different paths through the diagram, the Internet -> load balancer -> container -> database path we followed before and another one which goes from an API Gateway -> Lambda -> Database.
+So looking at the overview diagram you might notice that there are what looks like two different paths through the solution, the Internet -> load balancer -> container -> database path we followed before and another one which goes from an API Gateway -> Lambda -> Database.
 What if I wanted to show these on two different diagrams.
 This is why we have diagram types and diagrams in the plugin.

 So lets have a look at a diagram definition: